waltherg/distributable_docker_sql_on_hadoop/README.md

 HMaster backup server which our HBase cluster could use as a fallback in case the original HMaster server failed.

+Further note that HBase provides a cluster startup script that can be executed on the master to bring up the entire cluster:

+    $ $HBASE_HOME/bin/start-hbase.sh

+When executing this on the master, the master service logs onto the servers designated as region servers (via SSH) where it starts the corresponding region server services.
+In our `docker-compose.yml` we start the master and region server services separately in each container to get explicit logging in stdout.

 Our HBase cluster provides the following web apps for monitoring:

 - [HMaster](http://localhost:16010)